a-reda/powerenjoy-se2/PPD/project-plan.md

 - **Reservation data** : In this part, almost all other data are associate with the reservation operation.
 For example when a reservation is added or deleted or modified all the fields and tables which relate to it will be changed and saved like the available number of car, the bill table, users information, location and so on.
 So for this part its complexity of function points we set **High**.

-- **Ride data** : For this part, it links to reservation and bill system as well as location information but its data storage is not as much as complax as reservation.
+- **Ride data** : For this part, it links to reservation and bill system as well as location information but its data storage is not as much as complex as reservation.
 When a record of a ride is saved in table the actually saved fields only contain location information.
 Hence, we consider its complexity as **Low**.

 - **Safe areas and charge stations data** : For this part we consider its complexity of function point is **Low** since the operation of this part is fixed and stable even there is a data updating or modifying it will be a small changing.